mhered/ROS-notes/ROS-notes/ROS_ETH_Zurich_L1.md

 ## The `catkin build` system

-Command to generate executables, libraries a interfaces: if you see in a tutorial `catkin_make` use instead `catkin build` .
+Command to generate executables, libraries a interfaces: if you see in a tutorial `catkin_make` use instead `catkin build`.
+See [here](https://robotics.stackexchange.com/questions/16604/ros-catkin-make-vs-catkin-build) why `catkin build` is better than `catkin_make` and [here]() the official documentation of the `catkin_tools` package.

 Note: Build packages from your catkin workspace and **then** always re-source to update the environment and ensure the system is aware of the changes:

 ```bash
 $ cd ~/catkin_ws